IgorVVieira/IgorVVieira/README.md

 ✔ I also have knowledge in Java and C.

-✔ I'm currently focused on improving my studies in Node JS and React JS 👨‍💻.
+✔ I'm currently focused on improving my studies in Node JS, React JS and Angular 👨‍💻.

 ✔ I'm graduating from the 4th period of Information Systems (UFOP).